Excused and Unexcused Absences

 - Religious or cultural purpose including observance of a religious or cultural holiday or participation in religious or cultural instruction;

 - Court, judicial proceeding or serving on a jury;

 - Post-secondary, technical school or apprenticeship program visitation or scholarship interview;

 - State-recognized search and rescue activities consistent with RCW 28A.225.055;

-- Absence directly related to the student's homeless status;
+- Absence directly related to the student's homeless or foster care/dependency status;

 - An excused absence will be verified by a parent/guardian or an adult, emancipated or appropriately aged student, or school authority responsible for the absence.
 If attendance is taken electronically, either for a course conducted online or for students physically within the district, an absence will default to unexcused until such time as an excused absence may be verified by a parent or other responsible adult.
 If a student is to be released for health care related to family planning or abortion, the student may require the district keep the information confidential.
 Students thirteen (13) and older have the right to keep information about drug, alcohol or mental health treatment confidential.
 Students fourteen (14) and older have the same confidentiality rights regarding HIV and sexually transmitted diseases.